Fixed-point spectrum for group actions by affine isometries on Lp-spaces: Isometric group actions on -spaces

 A sequence $(f_{n})_{n}$ in a Banach space $F$ is said to be a sequence of almost invariant vectors for an orthogonal representation $\pi:G\rightarrow O(F)$ if $\n f_{n}\n_{F}=1$ and

-It is well known that a group $G$ admits a sequence of almost invariant vectors for the representation $(\pi^{p})'$ if and only if it admits a sequence of almost invariant vectors for $(\pi^{q})'$, whenver $1\leq p,q<\infty$ (see section 4.a in \cite{BFGM}).
+The following lemma was first stated in the proof of Theorem A in \cite{BFGM} (see Remark 4.3 in \cite{BFGM}).
+For the convenience of the reader, we recall the proof of this lemma, given in Proposition 2.5.1 of \cite{O2} in a more general setting. \begin {lem} For a family $(\pi^{p})_{1\leq p<\infty}$ of (BL) orthogonal representations, and for all $1\leq p<\infty$, $1\leq q<\infty$, a group $G$ admits a sequence of almost invariant vectors for the representation $(\pi^{p})'$ if and only if it admits a sequence of almost invariant vectors for $(\pi^{q})'$\end{lem} \begin{proof} Let $f_n\in S(L_{p}'(\pi^{p}))$ be a sequence of almost invariant vectors.
+Note that for that the following inequalities hold (see Proposition 3.5 in \cite{O1}) :